ojilles/jilles.net/_posts/2011-07-20-glad-im-not-a-millionaire.md

 * We do away with the security boarding talk (oxygen mask, seat belt, etc).
   No one is listing anyways, most people hear it 10+ times a year.
 Instead, do these inside the airport building.
-Once a person has completed their "training", stamp their passport or something simlar and check for the stamp at the gate.
+Once a person has completed their "training", stamp their passport or something similar and check for the stamp at the gate.
 Stamps would be valid for 4 years.
 Now suddenly I don't need to listen to the blaring cabin attendants anymore, thank you!
 * Another one for convenience: remove most of the pre-flight processes.
 For
   example: why require passengers to book their flights in advance?
-If there was an airline that would litereally let me walk up to their doorstep, swipe my credit card and get on the plane (all in under an hour) how much more convient would that be?
+If there was an airline that would literally let me walk up to their doorstep, swipe my credit card and get on the plane (all in under an hour) how much more convenient would that be?
 * Offer early morning "quiet sleeper flights".
 Combining the security talk-idea from above, with even more quiet time: no announcements on the PA.
 If you have your eyes closed, no questions from the flight attended (Coffee ser?),